-Each drive carrier has two LEDs:
+Each hard drive carrier has two LEDs.

-- Green: When illuminated, the green LED on the drive carrier indicates drive activity.
-A connection to the SATA backplane enables this LED to blink on and off when that particular drive is being accessed.
-Please refer to Chapter 6 for instructions on replacing failed hard drives. - Red: When this LED flashes it indicates the drive is rebuilding.
-When solid on it indicates a drive failure.
-If a drive fails, you should be notified by your system management software.
-Please refer to Chapter 6 for instructions on replacing failed drives.
+- Blue: When illuminated, this blue LED (on the front of the hard drive carrier) indicates drive activity.
+A connection to the backplane enables this LED to blink on and off when that particular drive is being accessed. - Red: The red LED indicates a drive failure.
+If one of the drives fail, you should be notified by your system management software.